aroberge/easygui_qt/docs/api.rst

 PyQt application can
 automatically be started.
-As a result, only a generic signature for each function appears below; this is due to a limitation of readthedocs since the signature is available when using Python's help() system.
+As a result, only a generic signature for each function appears below; this is due to a limitation of readthedocs since the signature **is** available when using Python's help() system.
-However, by clicking on "view source", it is possible to view the signature if needed.
+However, by clicking on "source", it is possible to view the signature if needed.

 .. automodule:: easygui_qt